jamesstaub/euclip/theory-of-operation.md

 The Cracked audio library provides a simple syntax for defining and connecting [https://developer.mozilla.org/en-US/docs/Web/API/AudioNode](Audio Nodes).

-### The `Modulate` script
+### The `Play` script
-Once you have defined an audio signal chain in the Setup Script, use the Modulate script to map your audio nodes to the track's **Sequencer**
+Once you have defined an audio signal chain in the Setup Script, use the Play script to map your audio nodes to the track's **Sequencer**

 Define how your audio nodes behave with